lifeisstillgood/softwaremind/docs/newbook/intro.rst

 class war: https://billmitchell.org/blog/?p=61635

-also - FOSS - the funding problem, also hardware chios security also AI
+chaoter FOSS - the funding problem,

-the things we dont know
+chapter AI aye aye

-https://news.ycombinator.com/item?id=39881962
+chaoter (cyber security or the things we dont know) https://news.ycombinator.com/item?id=39881962 its not oaranoia if they really are out to get yiu https://www.malwarebytes.com/blog/news/2024/03/facebook-spied-on-snapchat-users-to-get-analytics-about-the-competition

-its not oaranoia if they really are out to get yiu https://www.malwarebytes.com/blog/news/2024/03/facebook-spied-on-snapchat-users-to-get-analytics-about-the-competition
+chaoter: neurodivegence and coding, ADHD racing thoughts, constant interrupting people and conversations

 Chapter 1 - a tour through the ideas presented.
 Chapters 2-9 - more meat on each of the ideas